frankkiv/help-you-catchup/unitest-guide-ngrx.md

 # Unitest Guide - Angular Ngrx
 ## Action
 Steps:
     * Create an test action
-* Check type and payload of action equal to the action you created
+    * Check the type and payload of action as ecpactation as the action you created

 e.g.
 ```javascript